Regressive Tax Example

-For example two people X and Y having the income of $ 200,000 and $ 500,000 purchased a property at the nearby place having the same dimensions having the same value.
+For example, two people X and Y having an income of $ 200,000, and $ 500,000 purchased a property at the nearby place, having the same dimensions having the same value.
 Now the rate of tax on the property will be the same for both of the persons irrespective of the income earned by them during the period.

 So this makes the property tax as the regressive tax as the same is based on the property’s value and not on the income of the person buying it.